DrKrar/GeoEfficiency.jl/docs/src/index.md

  - [ ] combine the effect of the source geometry and composition.

 ## Requirements
- *  Julia 0.6 or above.
+ *  Julia 1.1 or above.
- *  QuadGK 0.3.0 or above, will be installed automatically during the package Installation.
+ *  QuadGK 2.0.2 or above, will be installed automatically during the package Installation.
- *  Compat 0.63.0 or above, will be installed automatically during the package Installation.

 ## Download and Installation
 the package is registered officially and so it can be installed through the Julia package management  system by typing the following into the REPL prompt.